094459/newsletter-oss-projects/README.md

 **aws-data-solutions-framework**

 [aws-data-solutions-framework](https://github.com/awslabs/aws-data-solutions-framework) is a framework for implementation and delivery of data solutions with built-in AWS best practices.
 AWS Data Solutions Framework (DSF) is an abstraction atop AWS services based on AWS Cloud Development Kit (CDK) L3 constructs, packaged as a library.
 You can leverage AWS DSF to implement your data platform in weeks rather than in months.
 AWS DSF is available in TypeScript and Python.
 Use the framework to build your data solutions instead of building cloud infrastructure from scratch.
 Compose data solutions using integrated building blocks via Infrastructure as Code (IaC), that allow you to benefit from smart defaults and built-in AWS best practices.
 You can also customize or extend according to your requirements.
 Check out the dedicated documentation page, complete with examples to get you started. (#178)

+**aws-emr-advisor**

+[aws-emr-advisor](https://aws-oss.beachgeek.co.uk/3ut) started as fork of Qubole SparkLens, this tool can be used to analyse Spark Event Logs to generate insights and costs recommendations using different deployment options for Amazon EMR.
+The tool generates an HTML report that can be stored locally or on Amazon S3 bucket for a quick review.(#196)

+**cruise-control-for-msk**

+[cruise-control-for-msk](https://aws-oss.beachgeek.co.uk/3uq) is a repo that provides AWS CloudFormation templates that simplifies the deployment and management of Cruise Control and Prometheus for monitoring and rebalancing Amazon MSK clusters.
+Amazon MSK is a fully managed service that makes it easy to build and run applications that use Apache Kafka to process streaming data.
+With this new CloudFormation template, you can now integrate Cruise Control and Prometheus to gain deeper insights into your Amazon MSK cluster's performance and optimise resource utilisation.
+By automating the deployment and configuration of Cruise Control and Prometheus, you can improve operational efficiency, reduce the time and effort required for manual setup and maintenance, and allow you to focus on higher-value tasks.
+Check out the README for more details.(#196)

 **da-top-monitoring**